 Limited need-based aid is available on a first come, first served basis.
-Applicants must submit a completed financial assistance form, financial documentation, a completed registration form, and $50 tuition deposit.
+Applicants must submit a completed financial aid form, financial documentation, a completed registration form, and $50 tuition deposit.
 Financial documentation may include a copy of the family’s most recent tax return, proof of unemployment, Form W-2 Wage and Tax Statement, or Aid to Families with Dependent Children (AFDC) medical card.

-Also available to students that demonstrate need, the Smith Scholarship covers a percentage of tuition based on available funds, can be applied to any class in the Early College Program, and is awarded on a first come, first served basis.
+Grace and Walter Byron Smith Scholarship: The Smith Scholarship covers a percentage of tuition for any ECP course, and is awarded on a first come, first served basis.
 To be eligible, students must have attended a parochial high school in Illinois for at least one full academic year.
-Applicants must submit a completed financial aid form including school information and years attended, as well as financial documentation, a completed registration form, and $50 tuition deposit.
+Applicants must submit a completed financial aid form including the parochial high school and years attended, financial documentation, a completed registration form, and a $50 tuition deposit.

 ECP Chicago Youth Artist Scholarship: Founded in 2012, the ECP Chicago Youth Artist Educational Scholarship is a need- and merit-based fund that will benefit Chicago Public Schools high school students enrolled in the Early College Program.
 The scholarship will cover 100 percent tuition for a fall, spring, or summer class.

 See Forms and Downloads for a copy of the ECP Chicago Youth Artist Educational Scholarship Application Form [PDF]